Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 Simple, right?
 Well... although the solution is short and straightforward, that doesn't mean it is obvious.

 Is my colleague not thoughtful for not seeing this?
-No, he is wicked smart but was new to the code base, and none of the projects he worked on involved making an internal specialization like this, so he had no reference to ground his work.
+No, he is brilliant but was new to the code base, and none of the projects he worked on involved making an internal specialization like this, so he had no reference to ground his work.

 Am I a genius for solving the problem in such a simple way?
 Hell no!
 I take no credit for this.
 I just replicated it from somewhere else.